Azazel (miniseries): Plot summary

 This historical detective story features a young police inspector, Erast Fandorin.
 Fandorin's adventures take place in the Russian Empire of the late 19th century, and he regularly finds himself at the center of key historical events, including development of Masonic and Revolutionary movements.

-The hero is a young man, newly enlisted in the police force of the 1870s.
-This is a world with no forensic science, a rigid social structure and rigid proprieties, and police investigation techniques which respect the intuition of the intelligent amateur or newcomer.
-Fandorin is inexperienced, naive, downwardly mobile (the family fortune having evaporated), but cultured, intelligent, diligent, and desperately enthusiastic.
+The Hero is a young man who has recently joined the police force in the 1870s.
+The setting reflects a period without forensic science, marked by a grid social structure and formal proprieties, where investigations often relied on the intuition of amateurs or newcomers.
+Fandorin is portrayed as inexperienced and naive, with his family fortune lost, yet he remains cultured, intelligent, diligent and highly enthusiastic.
 He doesn't so much want to impress as want to succeed ... by a process of blind self-confidence and a youthful self-delusion that he is acting logically and scientifically.
 Fandorin is invited to investigate the suicide of a rich student.
 The young man has shot himself in public, but something seems strange about the suicide.
 Fandorin quickly exposes the murderous intrigue which has led to the death ... and opens up a can of worms which will have him crossing Europe in search of a mastermind ... or maybe even the godfathers behind a terrorist plot.